BertSlot/Gevel-Configurator/README.md

 Todo:
 ⬜ Error Handling
 ⬜ Export to Excel in build application ( Works in unity Editor but not when build )
-⬜ Save the latest resize resolution so that when you go to fullscreen and come back from fullsceen it uses the latest resolution
+⬜ Save the latest resize resolution so that when you go to fullscreen and come back from fullscreen it uses the latest resolution again
 ⬜ Multiple Selection Outline fix ( Outlines that overlap block eachother from rendering )
 ⬜ Multiple Selection Properties ( Transform capabilities for all selected objects at once )
 ⬜ Surface Group Selection ( Selecting multiple groups for an object using [Toggle groups](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-ToggleGroup.html))

+⬜ Allow Grouping of objects so that they move as if they were one single object.
+Also make it posible to tag some of these objects as unscalable to keep proportions
 ⬜ Loading in PointClouds via import
-⬜ Building to WebGL for browser
 ⬜ Save/Loading projects
 ⬜ Start menu for loading projects
+⬜ Building to WebGL for browser
 ⬜ Adding more properties to objects for ease of use in calculations
 ⬜ image recognition for windows and edges
-⬜ Allow Grouping of objects so that they move as if they were one single object.
-Also make it posible to tag some of these objects as unscalable to keep proportions